backstage/backstage/REVIEWING.md

 ## Code Style

+See our code style documented at [STYLE.md](./STYLE.md).

-See [STYLE.md](./STYLE.md).
-In particular, make sure that naming follows established conventions within the project and/or package.
+In particular when it comes to naming, make sure that naming follows established conventions within the project and/or package.

+When adding new dependencies to packages it is always preferred to use version ranges that are already in use by other packages in the repository.
+This helps minimize lockfile changes and reduce package duplication, both in our repository as well as other Backstage installations.

 ## Secure Coding Practices